SDP-2023-G8/Box-hardware/examples/lock/README.md

 # Usage
-test.py will start the electromagnet 2s and stop
+test.py will lock 10s and then unlock